 Case 1 was vaccinated against tetanus, but not advised rabies post-exposure vaccination despite attending a health facility the same day as being bitten multiple times by an unknown dog, including one bite to the forehead.
 Twenty-eight days after being bitten, case 1 started to show rabies symptoms.
 From symptoms onset the patient was treated for malaria, initially at home, then at a local hospital.
 The patient’s condition deteriorated rapidly, leading to their transfer to a major referral hospital where they died upon arrival.
-Although Case 2 had no bite history, the patient had killed his two dogs after they manifested signs of rabies one month prior to his own death.
+Although Case 2 had no bite history, the patient had killed his two dogs after they manifested signs of rabies one month prior to his death.
 After presenting to a nearby health facility with rabies symptoms the patient was transferred to a major referral hospital and pronounced dead 6 days later.
 Case 3 reported to a local hospital with bites to the lips from an unknown dog, and was vaccinated against rabies following an off-label intramuscular regimen (1mL on days 0, 7 and 18) that is not recommended by WHO.
 Rabies symptoms began 19 days later, i.e. one day after the third vaccination; and the patient died four days later following transfer to a major referral hospital.
 Case 4 started post-exposure vaccination, via the intramuscular route, one day after being bitten multiple times on the head and arm by an unknown dog, but did not receive further vaccinations as they were reportedly not advised to do so.
 After symptoms onset (69 days later) the patient was taken back to the health facility where they were initially vaccinated, then transferred to a major referral hospital where they died shortly thereafter.
 Case 5 was referred to a major hospital from a health facility where he presented with symptoms of rabies 19 days after exposure.
 The patient received traditional medicine after being bitten on the leg by his own dog, but otherwise did not receive health care after the bite.
 Palliative care was given until death 7 days after hospital admission.
 RIG was not administered to any of these patients, despite the site and severity of bites (multiple bites on the forehead and lips) for cases 1, 3 and 4.
 Details about each case are as follows: